The fundamental theorem of finite fields: a proof from first principles: Prerequisite background

 \section{Prerequisite background}

-In this section we survey the minimal prerequisite definitions and results that are needed for this article.
-We assume the reader is familiar with undergraduate level linear algebra and ring theory.
+In this section, we survey the minimal prerequisite definitions and results that are needed for this article.
+We assume the reader is familiar with undergraduate-level linear algebra (including vector space dimension) and ring theory (including cosets and quotient rings).
 Please see \cite{dummitfoote,hungerford} for more details.
 Note that all rings are assumed to be commutative and have a multiplicative identity.

 There are two main families of rings appearing in this paper.
 The first is the ring~$\ZZ_n$ of integers modulo $n \ge 2$.
 Note that $\ZZ_n$ is a field whenever $n$ is prime, and contains zero-divisors whenever $n$ is composite.
 The second is the polynomial ring $F[x]$ whose coefficient ring $F$ is a field, as well as quotients $F[x]/I$ by an ideal $I$.
-Several times throughout this article, we will use the fact that the polynomial ring $F[x]$ is: \begin{enumerate}[(i)] \item a \emph{principal ideal domain (PID)}, meaning every ideal $I \subset F[x]$ can be written as $I = \<f(x)\>$ for some $f(x) \in I$, and the quotient ring $F[x]/I$ is a field if and only if $f(x)$ is irreducible; and
+Several times throughout this article, we will use the fact that the polynomial ring $F[x]$ is: \begin{enumerate}[(i)] \item a \emph{principal ideal domain (PID)}, meaning every ideal $I \subset F[x]$ can be written as $I = \langle f(x) \rangle$ for some $f(x) \in I$, and the quotient ring $F[x]/I$ is a field if and only if $f(x)$ is irreducible; and

-\item a \emph{unique factorization domain (UFD)}, meaning that every monic, non-constant polynomial in $F[x]$ can be written uniquely (up to reordering) as a product of monic irreducible polynomials in $F[x]$.
+\item a \emph{unique factorization domain (UFD)}, meaning that every monic, non constant polynomial in $F[x]$ can be written uniquely (up to reordering) as a product of monic irreducible polynomials in $F[x]$.

 \end{enumerate}

 We close this section with the following theorems, all of which are usually covered in an introductory course in rings, and which will be used in the proof of the Key Lemma given in Section~\ref{sec:keylemma}.